 With the growing intensity of business and organizational competition, companies invest the growing amount of finances and creativity in the development of effective human resources.
 The importance of staff in the system of organizational resources is justified by their uniqueness, inimitability and the potential to become the main source of sustained competitive advantage.
 Not surprisingly, motivation occupies one of the leading positions among the most popular topics of organizational theory and research, since staff cannot be effective if it is not motivated to work.
 Yet, people are motivated by a variety of factors and no single motivation strategy can be regarded as universal.
 Organizations must develop motivational approaches and models based on a thorough analysis of their environmental conditions and circumstances of workplace performance.
 Although most workers have similar basic needs, the ways in which they perceive and experience those needs considerably vary from one employee to another.
 At times, individual strategies to motivate employees will be more effective and economically justified than the strategies developed to cover the entire staff.
 The purpose of current report is to propose an individual- and organizational-level strategy to boost employee motivation at Imbroglio, a multi-national company that has recently gone through downsizing.
-The report will include a general discussion of motivation and most relevant motivation theories, the effects of downsizing on employee motivation and morale and a description of one organization-level and two individual strategies to motivate the employees, who face new challenges after downsizing.
+This coursework will include a general discussion of motivation and most relevant motivation theories, the effects of downsizing on employee motivation and morale and a description of one organization-level and two individual strategies to motivate the employees, who face new challenges after downsizing.

 The What and Why of Motivated Employees